Republic of Belarus sanctions: statutory guidance

 The prohibition applies in relation to any aircraft or ship.
 You should carry out your own checks to determine to whom, or for whose benefit, you are providing technical assistance relating to aircraft or ships.

-For further information on licensing, compliance and enforcement for trade sanctions relating to standalone services, contact the Office of Trade Sanctions Implementation (OTSI).
+For queries about trade sanctions relating to standalone services, and interception and monitoring services, contact the Office of Trade Sanctions Implementation (OTSI).

-The Regulations impose transport prohibitions relating to aircraft and shipping.
+Transport sanctions provisions are contained in Parts 5A and 5B of the Regulations and impose transport prohibitions relating to aircraft and shipping.

 Aircraft sanctions